-Fortunately, there are ways to enjoy the occasional meal out without throwing your budget into complete disarray.
-You can keep the cost under control by making strategic choices about where to eat, when to eat, what to order, and how to pay.
+Fortunately, you can enjoy the occasional meal out without throwing your finances into complete disarray.
+It’s a matter of making strategic choices about when and where to eat, what to order, and how to pay.

 1. Be Your Own Server